Table of contents

 - Alcohol and black coffee

-- Whipple's disease is a rare systemic disease caused by a bacterium called Tropheryma whippelii.
-The treatment course is long term.
+a) Whipple’s disease is a rare systemic disease caused by a bacterium called Tropheryma whipplei.
+The treatment course is long-term.
 This condition causes symptoms like lymph nodes, malabsorption, diarrhea, abdominal pain, and weight loss.

-- The disease got its name from the name of the American pathologist George Whipple, who first discovered it and described the characteristic symptoms in 1907.
+b) The disease got its name from the name of the American pathologist George Whipple, who first discovered it and described its characteristic symptoms in 1907.